Top-down of Mongolian Beef Stir-Fry in a square white bowl with chop sticks on a wooden surface with a bamboo placemat (with logo overlay)

 • Continue frying the steak until cooked through

-• Remove steak from pan and add 1 tbsp oil to pan
+• Remove steak from pan and add 1 tbsp oil to pan, lowering to medium heat

 • Add the prepared vegetables to the warm oil